janjaromirhorak/hradla/README.md

 ## install
 You will need npm and gulp to build the project.

-If you have npm installed, you can install gulp using the following command>
+If you have npm installed, you can install gulp using the following command:
 ```bash
 npm install --global gulp-cli # you might need to run this with sudo
 ```